 Toxoplasma gondii, also referred to as T. gondii) found in the digestive system has also been shown to contribute to mental health conditions like bipolar, long-term depression, and schizophrenia.
 The T. Gondii parasite is known to be spread by either eating meat from animals that have already been infected with Toxoplasma spores or by ingesting Toxoplasma-infected spores of feline feces.

 Approaching Our Mental Health From A Spiritual Perspective

-Read our other articles about alternative ways mental illness is now being treated today.
+What are your thoughts?
+Leave a comment below, and check out our other articles about alternative ways mental illness is now being treated today.

 6 Replies to “A Complete Approach To Mental Illness: A Balance of Gut, Brain, Mind, and Emotion Health”

 Great article.
 I have only recently began exploring how my gut can affect my mind and well being.
 It’s difficult to get everything balanced but when you do its a great feeling.

 Thank you.
 Yes this is an ongoing journey for me.
 The more I explore, however, the more is revealed.
 Once I explored the raw vegan diet for a while and I will say that it was hard at first but once in, the experience became easier.
 At times, I had to force myself to eat because the nutrition from the uncooked foods stayed with me longer.
 So, I definitely found the benefits there along with feeling more alert.
 Not everyone has to eat raw foods to begin eating healthier.
 It’s about starting where you’re comfortable.